Partition of Unity Neural Networks for Interpretable Classification with Explicit Class Regions: Introduction

 \section{Introduction}

-Modern neural networks achieve remarkable performance on classification tasks, yet their decision-making processes remain largely opaque \citep{lecun2015deep,goodfellow2016deep}.
-This lack of interpretability poses significant challenges in high-stakes domains such as medical diagnosis, legal decisions, and autonomous systems, where understanding \emph{why} a model made a particular prediction is as important as the prediction itself \citep{lipton2018mythos, doshi2017towards}.

-The standard approach to neural network classification uses the softmax function to convert a vector of logits into a probability distribution \citep{bishop2006pattern,goodfellow2016deep,hastie2009elements}.
-Specifically, given logits $z = f(x)$, the predicted class probabilities are defined by

-While mathematically convenient, softmax defines class probabilities through a global competition: all logits interact through the normalization denominator.
-This global coupling complicates interpretability and calibration, motivating a large literature on post-hoc correction and explanation methods. \citep{guo2017calibration,plessis2015calibration}.
+Modern neural classifiers typically produce class probabilities by applying a softmax transformation to unconstrained logits \citep{bishop2006pattern,goodfellow2016deep,hastie2009elements,lecun2015deep}.
+While effective, softmax defines class probabilities through a global competition: all logits interact through the normalization denominator, and the resulting predictions do not, by construction, decompose into interpretable components that reflect a sequential or localized decision process \citep{lipton2018mythos,doshi2017towards}.
+This global coupling obscures the contribution of individual classes and complicates post-hoc analysis of confidence and calibration \citep{guo2017calibration}.

-Beyond softmax-based classifiers, related ideas have appeared in mixture-of-experts models, gating networks, and hierarchical classifiers, where multiple components are combined through learned selection mechanisms \citep{jacobs1991adaptive,jordan1994hierarchical,shazeer2017outrageously,kontschieder2015deep}.
-These approaches typically rely on normalization or aggregation steps to form probabilities, and the resulting class assignments are often implicit rather than explicitly decomposed into interpretable acceptance and rejection regions.
-In contrast, PUNN enforces probabilistic validity locally through its recursive construction, yielding explicit class regions rather than latent routing weights.

-In this paper, we propose \emph{Partition of Unity Neural Networks} (PUNN), an architecture where class probabilities arise directly from a partition of unity construction.
-The key insight is that if we construct functions $h_1, \ldots, h_k$ satisfying

-then each $h_i(x)$ can be directly interpreted as $P(\text{class } i \mid x)$ without any additional transformation.
-PUNN achieves this through a recursive product of gate functions: each gate $g_i(x) \in [0,1]$ determines whether an input ``belongs'' to class $i$ or should be passed to subsequent classes.
-Unlike softmax-based classifiers or mixture-based normalization schemes, the probabilistic structure in PUNN is enforced directly at the architectural level rather than through a global normalization step.

-In high-dimensional settings, direct visualization of class probability functions is infeasible for any classifier.
-The interpretability of PUNN therefore does not rely on visualization, but on the explicit decomposition of probabilities into acceptance and rejection functions that remain meaningful regardless of input dimension.

-This construction provides \emph{built-in interpretability}: the hierarchical structure explicitly shows which classes were rejected and why, making the decision process transparent by design rather than requiring additional explanation machinery.
-This stands in contrast to post-hoc explanation methods such as feature attribution or surrogate models, which seek to rationalize predictions after training rather than enforcing interpretability at the architectural level \citep{ribeiro2016lime,lundberg2017shap,molnar2020interpretable}.